VirtEngine/gitpackager/support/README.md

 ### internally we use, gulpupd

-This script is bundled into `init1.5.sh` as OpenNebula wants the script to be in-line and loads the full script as base64 into its memory.
-Hence the below copy is already there for you in `init1.5.sh`
+This script is bundled into `init.sh` as OpenNebula wants the script to be in-line and loads the full script as base64 into its memory.
+Hence the below copy is already there for you in `init.sh`

 The gulpupd script helps customers to keep the shipped images Up-to-date with the latest version of our cloud agent (gulpd)